 - Additional plugins allow the integration of different methods for image mining, text mining as well as time series analysis.

-This is one of the widely used open source big data tools in big data industry for statistical analysis of data.
+This is one of the widely used open-source big data tools in the big data industry for statistical analysis of data.
 The most positive part of this big data tool is – although used for statistical analysis, as a user you don’t have to be a statistical expert.
 R has its own public library CRAN (Comprehensive R Archive Network) which consists of more than 9000 modules and algorithms for statistical analysis of data.